HaoranREN/TensorFlow_Model_Quantization/README.md

 - [Quantization-aware training](https://github.com/tensorflow/tensorflow/tree/r1.14/tensorflow/contrib/quantize) (training with quantization)

+In general, quantization in Tensforflow uses [`tf.lite.TFLiteConverter`](https://www.tensorflow.org/versions/r1.14/api_docs/python/tf/lite/TFLiteConverter) to convert a float-point model to a [`tf.lite`](https://www.tensorflow.org/versions/r1.14/api_docs/python/tf/lite) model.
+A `tf.lite` model contains some/only fixed-point values.
+Some parameters of `tf.lite.TFLiteConverter` can be tuned to indicate the expected quantization method.

-**Post-training quantization** directly converts a trained model into a hybrid or fully-quantized [`tf.lite`](https://www.tensorflow.org/versions/r1.14/api_docs/python/tf/lite) model using [`tf.lite.TFLiteConverter`](https://www.tensorflow.org/versions/r1.14/api_docs/python/tf/lite/TFLiteConverter), with degradation in model accuracy.
+**Post-training quantization** directly converts a trained model into a hybrid or fully-quantized `tf.lite` model using `tf.lite.TFLiteConverter`, with degradation in model accuracy.
 Post-training weight quantization only quantize model weights (convolution layer kernels, dense layer weights, etc.) to reduce model size and speedup computations by allowing hybrid operations (mix of fixed- and floating-point math).
 Post-training integer quantization fully quantize the model to support fixed-point-only hardware accelerators.

 **Quantization-aware training** trains a model that can be quantized by `tf.lite.TFLiteConverter` with minimal accuracy loss.
 It uses [`tf.contrib.quantize`](https://www.tensorflow.org/versions/r1.14/api_docs/python/tf/contrib/quantize) to rewrite the training/eval graph to add fake quantization nodes.
 Fake quantization nodes simulate the errors introduced by quantization during training, so that the errors can be calibrated in the following training process.
 It also generates tensor min/max values that are required by the `tf.lite.TFLiteConverter`.